orthecreedence/http-parse/README.md

 they are completed.

 ### decode-multipart-body
-Takes a `Content-Disposition` header from an HTTP request, along with the body byte array and returns two hash tables: the form data and the file data encoded in the multipart body.
+Takes the string value from an HTTP request's `Content-Disposition` header along with the request's body byte array and returns two hash tables: the form data and the file data encoded in the multipart body.

 The form data hash is a simple key (string) => value (string) mapping.